katrimarika/timetables/README.md

    ```
 3. Start the development server
    ```
-   yarn start
+   npm start
    ```
 4. Open [http://localhost:3000](http://localhost:3000)

 There is a pre-commit hook that runs [**prettier** code formatting](https://prettier.io/).
-Prettier can also be run manually using `yarn prettier`.
+Prettier can also be run manually using `npm run prettier`.

 ## Tests

 ```
-yarn test
+npm run test
 ```

 By default, only tests that have changed since the previous commit are run.
-Running `yarn test` will run in a watch mode and give options to e.g. run all tests.
+Running `npm test` will run in a watch mode and give options to e.g. run all tests.

 ## Deployment